dimk00z/Devman_Async_lesson_2/README.md

 ### The aim of the project

-This code was written for self-education on online course for Python developers [dvmn.org](https://dvmn.org/).
+This code was written for self-education on the online course for Python developers [dvmn.org](https://dvmn.org/).